 Just take a break.
 Take a timeout.

-Pull up in your own driveway first.
+2. Pull up your own driveway first.

 Be quick to examine yourself and slower to judge him.
 (Click to Tweet)